Skip to main content

 Public Record (2025)

-For 2025, Public Acts is coming to Sunderland with Sunderland Culture, Sunderland Empire and National Theatre working together on an original theatre piece!
+For 2025, Public Acts came to Sunderland with Sunderland Culture, Sunderland Empire and National Theatre working together on an original theatre piece!

-Director of Public Acts Emily Lim, Co-Director and Choreographer Dan Canham and Sunderland-born musician Ross Millard (The Futureheads) are teaming up to develop a new production Public Record, a celebration of the people and music of Sunderland performed by community members and professional artists from across the city.
+Director of Public Acts Emily Lim, Co-Director and Choreographer Dan Canham and Sunderland-born musician Ross Millard (The Futureheads) teamed up to develop a new production Public Record, a celebration of the people and music of Sunderland performed by community members and professional artists from across the city.

-Set in a live recording studio, we witness the community coming together to record an album and, in doing so, to make a record of who they are.
-Using a combination of dance and live music, the piece will explore what it means to come together to write our own history, to capture our present and look forward to a shared future.
+Set in a live recording studio, we witnessed the community coming together to record an album and, in doing so, to make a record of who they are.
+Using a combination of dance and live music, the piece explored what it means to come together to write our own history, to capture our present and look forward to a shared future.

-The piece is being developed in collaboration with community members and will feature an array of inspirational artists and musicians who represent the breadth of Sunderland’s rich cultural identity.
+The piece was developed in collaboration with community members and featured an array of inspirational artists and musicians who represent the breadth of Sunderland’s rich cultural identity.

 The Odyssey (2023)